Family / 10 corn mazes to visit near St. Louis

 There’s nothing quite like the satisfaction of finding your way through a corn-lined labyrinth—especially if there’s a cup of apple cider waiting for you at the end.
 A variety of mazes dot the regional map each fall, offering St. Louisans plenty of opportunities to get into the seasonal spirit.
 If you’re looking to get lost this fall, consider visiting a maze at one of these local farms.

 Located within Robert E. Glazebrook Park in Godfrey, Illinois, the maze is accessible both during the day and at night.
-You’ll need a flashlight after dark, of course.
+You’ll need a flashlight after dark.
 If you forget yours or don’t have one, there are flashlights available for purchase for $3.
 An additional haunted maze is open throughout October.
 Because of all of the scares contained within, the haunted maze is not recommended for anyone under 10 years old.
+The Vortex Tunnel, “a mind-blowing attraction designed to test your senses,” is included with the haunted maze.
 (618-466-3324.
 1401 Stamper, Godfrey, Illinois)

-This year’s maze at Eckert’s Millstadt location is a tribute to the St. Louis Public School district celebrating 150 years of kindergarten.
-In addition to the maze, the farm has a seasonal attraction for seemingly everyone, including apple and pumpkin cannons, pony and camel rides, parakeet handling, bonfires, pig races, a haunted wagon ride, and more.
+In addition to the extremely popular 12-acre maze, the farm has a seasonal attraction for seemingly everyone, including apple cannons, pony and camel rides, parakeet encounters, bonfires, pig races, a haunted wagon ride, and more, all of which open on September 3.
 All of it is family-friendly, and visits are meant to be both fun and educational.
 (800-745-0513.
 2719 Eckert Orchard, Millstadt, Illinois)

-Cost: Admission to the corn maze starts at $6 for adults and $4 for children ages 12 and under; children must be accompanied by an adult.
+Cost: Admission to the corn maze, which opens September 13, starts at $6 for adults and $4 for children ages 12 and under; children must be accompanied by an adult.
 Face painting, pedal karts, and the train ride are $3; the hayride is $4; pony rides are $5; and cannons and horse-drawn wagon rides are $6 each.

 Times: 10 a.m.–6 p.m., Tuesday–Sunday.

-The eight-acre John Deere Corn Maze offers more than a mere walk on a farm.
-Thanks to Eagle Fork’s partnership with GPS service DevSutes, it's a high-tech experience.
+This 8-acre corn maze offers more than a mere walk on a farm.
+Thanks to Eagle Fork’s partnership with GPS service DevSutes, it’s a high-tech experience.
 Guests can track their progress through the maze on their phones—no app installation is required—simply by logging their visit on Eagle Fork’s website.
 A “fog” feature on the GPS map makes it so you can’t see areas of the maze you haven’t personally explored.
 The farm also offers hay rides, pony rides, a train ride for children, horse-drawn wagon rides, face painting, pedal-powered karts, apple cannons, a mini excavator rodeo ($10 for 10 minutes), and a 150-foot mega slide.
-(314-626-4211.
+(573-480-2701.
 65 Eagle Fork, Moscow Mills)

 Times: 9 a.m.–5 p.m., Tuesday–Sunday.

-Throughout the month of October, Thies Farm and Greenhouses transforms into Pumpkinland.
+Throughout the month of October, Thies Farm and Greenhouses transform into Pumpkinland.
 You’ll find the corn maze at the North Hanley location, along with pumpkin picking and fall-themed activities.
 (314-429-5506.
 4215 N. Hanley)

 Photography courtesy brookdale farms

-Pursue adventure on the farm’s 17-acre corn maze.
-Halloween-themed events like Red’s Corn Maze Massacre and Farmer Bob’s Haunted Hayride will help you get into the spirit of spooky season.
-Just be sure to wear proper attire, like close-toed shoes.
-If the maze isn’t enough, take a hay ride or visit the pumpkin patch.
+Pursue adventure on the farm’s 14-acre corn maze–the largest in St. Louis!
+Be sure to wear proper attire, like close-toed shoes, to enjoy the maze in addition to the low-ropes course and life-sized games.
+If you’re looking for more of a chill afternoon, take a hay ride or visit the pumpkin patch.
 (636-938-1005.
 8004 Twin River, Eureka)

 Times: 10 a.m.–6 p.m., Saturdays and Sundays.

-If you manage to find your way out of one corn maze here, no worries.
-You can get lost in another.
-That’s right, there are multiple mazes at Relleke Pumpkin Patch, including a six-acre maze, a haunted maze, and a train ride through a special corn maze track, among other options.
+If you manage to find your way out of one corn maze here, no worries–you can get lost in another.
+That’s right, there are multiple mazes at Relleke Pumpkin Patch, including a 6-acre maze, a haunted maze, and a train ride through a special corn maze track, among other options, all open starting September 22.
 Visit with farm animals, take a hay ride, shoot pumpkins with the “pumpkin chucker” pumpkin gun, paint a pumpkin, and go for a spin on the pumpkin ride.
 (618-797-6858.
 519 Sand Prairie, Pontoon Beach, Illinois)

 Stuckmeyer’s Farm Market and Greenhouse